f4exb/sdrangel/Readme.md

 To be sure you will need at least Qt version 5.5.
 It definitely does not work with versions earlier than 5.3 but neither 5.3 nor 5.4 were tested.

-  - Linux builds are made with 5.5.1 (Xenial), 5.7 (Zesty) and 5.9 (Artful)
+  - Linux builds are made with 5.5.1 (Xenial) and 5.9 (Artful, Stretch)
-  - Windows 32 build is made with 5.9.1 and has Qt ANGLE support (OpenGL emulation with DirectX)
+  - Windows build is made with 5.10.1 in 32 bit mode and has Qt ANGLE support (OpenGL emulation with DirectX)
-  - Windows 64 build is made with 5.9.1 and has no Qt ANGLE support (native OpenGL)

 <h2>24 bit DSP</h2>

 By default all Rx DSP processes use 16 bit samples coded on int16 fields.
-In order to use 24 bit samples coded on int32 fields you can specify `-DRX_SAMPLE_24BIT` on the cmake command line.
+In order to use 24 bit samples coded on int32 fields you can specify `-DRX_SAMPLE_24BIT=ON` on the cmake command line.
 This will give more dynamic range when the number of bits with decimation exceeds 16 bits:

   - RTL-SDR, HackRF: (8 bit native) no advantage
   - Funcube Pro and Pro+: (16 bit native) no decimation hence no advantage
   - Airspy, BladeRF, LimeSDR, PlutoSDR, SDRPlay: (12 bit native) advantage for decimation by 32 or 64
   - AirspyHF: (16 bit native) advantage for any decimation

+&#9758; From version 3.12.0 the Linux binaries are built with the 24 bit Rx option.

 <h2>Ubuntu</h2>